jekyll/jekyll/docs/_docs/windows.md

 *Please note:* You must have [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about?f=255&MSPPError=-2147217396) enabled.

-First lets make sure all our packages / repositories are up to date.
+First let's make sure all our packages / repositories are up to date.
 Open a new Command Prompt instance, and type the following:

 ```
 bash